Sixdd6/gamevault-community-themes/README.md

 2. **Copy the Template**: Duplicate the template file provided in the repository.

-3. **Customize Your Theme**: Edit the template file to create your theme.
+3. **Customize Your Theme**: Edit the template file using a text editor to create your own theme.
 Be sure to follow the structure outlined in the template and read the comments carefully for guidance.
+Be aware that the hex codes are ARGB syntax and not RGB syntax.

+4. **Test Your Theme**: Once you're satisfied with your theme, test it in your own GameVault environment.
+You can learn how to install themes in the [GameVault Docs](https://gamevau.lt/docs/gamevault-plus/themes).

-4. **Submit Your Theme**: Once you're satisfied with your theme, submit it back to the repository.
+5. **Submit Your Theme**: Once you're satisfied with your theme, submit it back to the repository.
 We'll review it and make it available for the community to enjoy.

 ## 📋 Guidelines